S-kewen/S-kewen/README.md

 Hey there 👋,

 I’m Gui-Hua, Shi, you can also call me Skwen.
-I am a student major in Information Management at the National Yunlin University of Science and Technology.
+I am a master student major in ISA at the National Tsing Hua University.

 <p align="center">